Al Green: Return to secular music

 In 2000, Green released his autobiography, Take Me to the River.
 Two years later, he earned the Grammy Lifetime Achievement Award and recorded a hit R&B duet with Ann Nesby on the song, "Put It On Paper".
 Green again reunited with Willie Mitchell in 2003 for the album, I Can't Stop.
 A year later, Green re-recorded his previous song, "Simply Beautiful", with Queen Latifah on the latter's album, The Dana Owens Album.
 In 2005, Green and Mitchell collaborated on Everything's OK.

 Green's 2008 album, Lay It Down, was produced by Ahmir "Questlove" Thompson and James Poyser.
 It became Green's first album to reach the top 10 since the early 1970s.
 The album features a minor R&B hit with the ballad, "Stay with Me (By the Sea)", featuring John Legend, and also includes duets with Anthony Hamilton and Corinne Bailey Rae.
 During an interview for promotion of the album, Green admitted that he would have liked to duet with Marvin Gaye: "In those days, people didn't sing together like they do now."

 In 2009, Green recorded "People Get Ready" with Heather Headley on the album Oh Happy Day: An All-Star Music Celebration.
 In 2010, Green performed "Let's Stay Together" on Later... with Jools Holland.
 On September 13, 2018, Al Green released his first new recording in almost over ten years, "Before the Next Teardrop Falls", most famously recorded by Freddy Fender in 1975.
 It was produced by Matt Ross-Spang and is part of Amazon Music's new "Produced By" series.
+In 2026, Green featured on "Goodbye Henry" with Raye on her album This Music May Contain Hope.